LanaCreegan/tic-tac-toe/README.md

 ### End Game
 When the game has finished a message saying would you like to play again will display.
 The user can enter 'y' which will restart the game or 'n' which will exit the game

+### Future Features
+- Give the option if the user wants to go first or second